 “You are not a profession that has distinguished itself by your social and civic contributions to the cause of civil rights.
 I am sure this does not come to you as any shock.
 You are most distinguished by your thunderous silence and your complete irrelevance.
 You are the employers.
 You are key people in the planning of cities today.
 You share the responsibility for the mess we are in—in terms of the white noose around the central city.
 We didn’t just suddenly get into this situation.
 It was carefully planned.”Whitney M. Young, Jr., Executive Director, The Urban League Opening session of the 100th Convention of the American Institute of Architects Portland, Oregon, June 24, 1968

-A free society allows an unusual act.
-The promise of it helps all people discover how individual demands for freedom burn into the leadership of us all.
+A free society allows for unexpected, actions.
+The promise of it helps all people discover how individual demands for freedom or a different way of doing something can burn into the leadership of us all.
 These instabilities renew cultures.
-It rips off the masks of individual prejudices one discovers one cannot live with or leave within.
-It does not accept change.
+It rips off the masks of individual prejudices and fears.
+We are able to discover what we cannot live with or leave within.
+Freedom does not accept change.
 On the contrary, it breathes the love of it.

 Robert T. Coles

 I was in Portland as an urban planning student, (Pratt) but it was not until Robert Traynham Coles, FAIA, sent me a copy of the original text of Young’s address that my experience then began to make better sense a decade later.